PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    ~~~~~~~~~

 We can link to code objects by enclosing them in single backticks.
-This linking will work for Python_ commands as well as certain packages
+This linking will work for Python_ objects as well as certain packages
 like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in
 the section on :ref:`external-references`.
 In-line code examples may be
 enclosed in double backticks or specified using the ``:py:`` role.